MiniObject#

 refcount respectively.
 When the refcount of a mini-object reaches 0, the

-dispose function is called first and when this returns True
+dispose function is called first and when this returns True, the free

 function of the miniobject is called.